 - Consumer insights

-By employing these methods, your emails will feel more natural and less like a sales pitch.
+Using these methods, your emails will feel more natural and less like a sales pitch.
 One tactic is sending out a "we saw you looking" automated email after a customer views a product.
 You can also issue an email when they have an abandoned shopping cart.

 7. Write Compelling Subject Lines